-The ICB will procure in a fair, open, transparent and non-discriminatory manner between prospective contractors or suppliers for contracts in line with the relevant procurement legislation and the ICB's Standing Financial Instructions.
+The ICB will procure in a fair, open, transparent and non-discriminatory manner between prospective contractors or suppliers for contracts in line with the relevant procurement legislation and the ICB's Standing Financial Instructions. (including where the ICB is commissioning a service-through Any Qualified Provider) as is the requirement of NHS England and the ICB's standing financial instructions the European procurement-regulations - Public Contracts Regulations 2015 (PCR 2015).
 This means that: